 Swedish citizen since 26 August, 1988.
 M.A. in Social and Industrial Psychology, Warsaw University, 1970; Ph.D.in Economic Sciences, Warsaw School of Economics, 1976.
 Czarniawska is a member of the Swedish Royal Academy of Sciences, the Swedish Royal Engineering Academy, and the Royal Society of Art and Sciences in Gothenburg.
 She received Lily and Sven Thuréus Technical-Economic Award for internationally renowned research inorganization theory in 2000 and Wihuri International Prize in recognition of creative work that has specially furthered and developed the cultural and economic progress of mankind, 2003.

-Mira Debs is a sociologist of education who studies urban education, school choice, school diversity, public policy, and progressive public schools.
-She is completing a book manuscript which is the first study of racial diversity and equity in public Montessori schools.
-Her other research examines how groups form collective identity through objects, history and their children’s schooling including studies on Italian art, India’s independence struggle and the post-civil rights memory in the American South.
-Her research has been published in Cultural Sociology, Nations and Nationalism and the Journal of Montessori Research and featured in Education Week.
+Mira Debs is Executive Director of the Yale Education Studies Program and a lecturer in Sociology.
+She studies urban education, school choice, school integration activists, public policy, and progressive public schools.
+Research from her book, Diverse Parents, Desirable Schools: Public Montessori in an Era of School Choice (Harvard Education Press, 2019) was featured in the New York Times, the Washington Post, Education Week, and the Christian Science Monitor.
+Current projects include a study of school integration activists in New York City during Covid-19 with funding from the Spencer Foundation, studies of parent involvement in Singapore and Germany, and Montessori education in India.
+Other research examines how groups form collective identity through objects, history and their children’s schooling including studies on Italian art, India’s independence struggle and the post-civil rights memory in the American South.
+Her work has been published in the American Education Research Journal, New York Times, Cultural Sociology, Nations and Nationalism, the Journal of Montessori Research and is forthcoming in Research in Comparative and International Education.

 Eduardo de la Fuente

-Eduardo de la Fuente has an interdisciplinary background in the fields of communication studies, sociology and social theory.
-He has held positions at the University of Tasmania (1998-2001) and Macquarie University (2002-7) prior to coming to Monash University, and is currently a Faculty Fellow of the Yale Center for Cultural Sociology (2005-).
-With Brad West of Flinders University, he co-convenes the TASA Cultural Sociology Thematic Group.
+Eduardo is a researcher specialising in cultural sociology; social theory; the sociology of spaces and places; architectural sociology; creative and cultural industries research; and place management.
+He is an Adjunct Fellow in the School of Humanities and Social Inquiry, University of Wollongong; and a longstanding Faculty Fellow of the Yale Centre for Cultural Sociology.
+He is also a Board Member and President Ex-Officio of the International Sociological Association Research Commitee for the Sociology of Arts.
 He has published in journals such as Sociological Theory, Cultural Sociology, Journal of Classical Sociology, Journal of Sociology, European Journal of Social Theory, Thesis Eleven and Distinktion: The Scandinavian Journal of Social Theory.
 He is currently completing a scholarly monograph for Routledge on twentieth century music and the question of cultural modernity.
 His research interests are in the following areas: sociology of the arts; classical and contemporary social theory; the history of the social sciences; the aesthetics of everyday life; and the cultural dimensions of modernity.

-Thomas DeGloma is an Assistant Professor of sociology at Hunter College and the Graduate Center of the City University of New York.
+Thomas DeGloma is Associate Professor of Sociology at Hunter College and the Graduate Center of the City University of New York.
 He received his Ph.D. from Rutgers University.
-He specializes in the areas of culture, cognition, and memory and his work explores the connections between cultural sociology and social psychology.
+He specializes in the areas of culture, cognition, memory, symbolic interaction, and sociological theory.
 His research interests also include the sociology of time, knowledge, autobiography, identity, and trauma.
-In his book, Seeing the Light: The Social Logic of Personal Discovery (2014, University of Chicago Press), DeGloma examines the stories people tell about life-changing discoveries of “truth” and illuminates the ways that individuals and communities use autobiographical stories to weigh in on salient moral and political controversies.
-Professor DeGloma has published articles in Social Psychology Quarterly, Symbolic Interaction, Sociological Forum, and the Hedgehog Review along with book chapters related to a variety of themes.
-He is now an Associate Editor of Symbolic Interaction.
-DeGloma is currently working on a book that explores the phenomenon of anonymity and the impact of anonymous actors in various social situations and interactions throughout history.
+Professor DeGloma’s book, Seeing the Light: The Social Logic of Personal Discovery (University of Chicago Press), explores the stories people tell about life-changing discoveries of “truth” and illuminates the ways that individuals and communities use autobiographical stories to weigh in on salient moral and political controversies.
+He is currently working on his second book, Anonymous: The Performance and Impact of Hidden Identities (under contract with University of Chicago Press) which explores the phenomenon of anonymity and the impact of anonymous actors in various social situations and interactions.
+Professor DeGloma has also published articles in Social Psychology Quarterly, the American Journal of Cultural Sociology, Sociological Forum, and Symbolic Interaction along with several chapters in various edited volumes.
+In addition, DeGloma is co-editing the Oxford Handbook of Symbolic Interaction (With Wayne H. Brekhus and William Ryan Force) and a twelve volume book series titled Interpretive Lenses in Sociology (with Julie B. Wiest, under contract with Bristol University Press).
+He has served as President of the Society for the Study of Symbolic Interaction (2017-2018) and Secretary of the Eastern Sociological Society (2016-2019).

 University of Exeter